MultiSafepay/docs/content/faq/getting-started/testing-with-multisafepay.md

 Every transaction MultiSafepay processes goes through a number of standard steps.
 During testing, it is worth checking that each step was completed successfully.

 1. The merchant initiates an order.
-2. Customer completes the payment.
+2. The customer completes the payment.
 3. MultiSafepay sends a status change notification.
 4. Client system updates the transaction status.